-SAP41 - Footpath Field, Wingham (WIN0014)
+SAP41 - Footpath Field, Wingham (WIN014)

-- 4.259 The site is located to the south-east of Wingham with the western boundary bordering the settlement confines.
-The site is roughly square-shaped and currently is an arable field that slopes downwards in the north.
+4.256= The site is located to the south east of Wingham with the western boundary bordering the settlement confines.
+The site is roughly square shaped and currently is an arable field that slopes downwards in the north.
 There is built development along the western boundary and majority of the eastern boundary with a strong line of mature trees along the northern boundary.
-The southern boundary of the site faces onto Staple Road. - 4.260 To the west of the site is Miller Close, a residential area consisting of two-storey dwellings.
-SAP42 (WIN003) lies opposite this site to the south across Staple Road.
-To the north and north-east of the site is open countryside with a chalet bungalow and light industrial units to the east. - 4.261 A short distance to the west of the site is Wingham Conservation Area and close by to the south-west is Wingham Recreation Ground, a designated open space.
-There is a PRoW that runs diagonally through the site from the western boundary to the south-eastern connecting with Staple Road. - 4.262 The Dambridge Waste Water Treatment Works is located a short distance away, to the north-east of the site.
+The southern boundary of the site faces onto Staple Road.

+4.257= To the west of the site is Miller Close, a residential area consisting of two storey modern dwellings.
+There is an area of open grass to the south of the site proposed for residential housing.
+To the north and north east of the site is open countryside and there a mix of a Chalet bungalow and light industrial units to the east.

+4.258= A short distance to the west of the site is Wingham Conservation Area and close by to the south west is Wingham Recreation Ground, a designated open space.
+There is a PROW that runs diagonally through the site from the western boundary to the south eastern connecting with Staple Road.

+4.259= The Dambridge Waste Water Treatment Works is located a short distance away, to the north east of the site.